-The ASN.1 OBJECT IDENTIFIER type is mapped to the Go ObjectIdentifier type defined within the ASN.1 run-time (asn1rt.ObjectIdentifier).
+By default, the ASN.1 OBJECT IDENTIFIER type is mapped to the Go ObjectIdentifier type defined within the ASN.1 run-time (asn1rt.ObjectIdentifier).
 This in turn is mapped to a uint64 slice ([]uint64), with each uint64 representing a single subidentifier.
 For example:

+'''

 MyOID ::= OBJECT IDENTIFIER

+'''